rur/treetop/README.markdown

           <div id="nav">...</div>
       </template>

-There are many ways this can be used to improve user experience <sup>[docs needed]</sup>.
+There are many ways hot-swapping views can be used to improve user experience <sup>[docs needed]</sup>.

-The [Treetop Client Library](https://github.com/rur/treetop-client) is available to help manage these requests using XHR.
-The client will apply template fragments to the DOM with a very simple find and replace mechanism.
+A [Treetop Client Library](https://github.com/rur/treetop-client) is available.
+It sends these requests using XHR and applies template fragments to the DOM with a simple find and replace mechanism.

 ## Example